 As discussed in note 1, for the year ended September 30, 2006, the Company adopted the provision of Statement of Financial Accounting Standards No. 123R Share-Based Payment, on October 1, 2005.

 /s/ KPMG LLP Detroit, Michigan December 12, 2006

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board of Directors and Stockholders Rofin-Sinar Technologies Inc. and Subsidiaries
+To the Board of Directors and Stockholders of Rofin-Sinar Technologies Inc. and Subsidiaries Plymouth, Michigan